Differential/docs/GUIDEBOOK.md

 * *Non-Core Contribution* — How much do you contribute at a larger scope than your core skill?
 How much did you influence correct prioritization of work or resource trade-offs by others?
 Are you good customer development?
 Writing/blogging?
 Customer support?
 Product/bug testing?

+#### Process [DRAFT]

+Process we followed:

+1. Part I
+ * Rank everyone except yourself, in each of the 4 categories--since the last ranking.
+ * Total each persons score in each category
+ * Total the scores across all categories
+ * This provides a visual representation of where everyone stands, today.

+2. Part II
+ * Provide a financial snapshot/summary of where the company stands, today.
+ * Have a conversation about some ranges of bonuses that the company might be able to pay out.
+ * Have the team individually write a number down of what they think we should pay in bonuses
+ * Take the median, not average, of that.

+3. Part III
+ * Based on that $ we've decided to dole out, individually dole out that money to your peers (but not yourself)
+ * Take the .8 x the median amount for each person
+ * This should total the desired total bonus.

 ## Be, and hire V-shaped people

 Successful, “V-shaped” people are both highly skilled at a broad set of